MichalKuracina/Log.to.Text.File/README.md

 # About
 Helper class which writes to txt file.
 Useful when running scheduled scripts and you want to have something to double check what was done and when.
+Screenshot reference is added to the file.

-Runs with `netcoreapp3.1`, `net5.0` and `net6.0`.
+Runs with `netcoreapp3.1`, `net5.0` and `net6.0` only Windows.

 ## Usage
 Initiate logger like this (uses ```System.AppDomain.CurrentDomain.BaseDirectory``` to determine the destination directory):